 Additional information on OPUS-Static and OPUS-Rapid Static can be found in the 'OPUS' section of this manual.

-Prior to using the receiver, charge the batteries to insure that the static occupation is not interrupted by power failure.
+Prior to using the receiver, charge the battery to ensure that the static occupation is not interrupted by power failure.

-A fresh battery when new and fully charged will run the receiver for
+A fresh battery when new and fully charged will run the receiver for about 5 hours.